spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/12-palette-webctl.md

 # Validation

-You can validate you have access to your cluster by attempting to issue kubectl commands against your host cluster.
+Verify you have access to your host cluster by issuing kubectl commands against it.